pthom/hello_imgui/docs/book/_sources/doc_api.md

     //       ```
     struct InputTextData
     {
-        std::string Text;
+        // The text edited in the input field std::string Text;

+        // An optional hint displayed when the input field is empty
+        // (only works for single-line text input) std::string Hint;

-        bool Multiline = false;
+        // If true, the input field is multi-line bool Multiline = false;

+        // If true, the input field is resizable bool Resizable = true;

-        ImVec2 SizeEm = ImVec2(0, 0);
+        // The size of the input field in em units ImVec2 SizeEm = ImVec2(0, 0);

         InputTextData(const std::string& text = "", bool multiline = false, ImVec2 size_em = ImVec2(0, 0)) : Text(text), Multiline(multiline), SizeEm(size_em) {}